Riverside Sanitarium and Hospital: Expansion (1927–1940s)

-Growth and leadership (1940s – 1970s)
+Growth and leadership (1940s–1970s)

-The 1940s marked the beginning of a period of growth for this institution under the leadership of Dr. Carl A. Dent, who was appointed as the hospital’s medical director in 1940.
-Dr. Dent was a key figure in advancing the medical services at Riverside, influencing many decisions as an influential figure in the organization’s affairs.
-In 1963, the hospital oversaw the construction of the Pagoda of Medicine, a mid-century modern medical building designed by architect Leon Q. Jackson.
+Carl A. Dent was appointed as the hospital’s medical director in 1940.
+A milestone occurred on September 5, 1948, with the new dedication of a new 85-bed hospital building, a major step in the sanitarium's expansion.
+The dedication event attracted 1,500 attendees, including prominent Seventh-day Adventist leaders such as J.L.
+McElhany, G.E.
+Peters and N.C.
+Wilson.
+Over time, Riverside became a symbol for Black medical professionals seeking a racially inclusive medical environment.
+In 1963, the hospital saw the construction of the Pagoda of Medicine, a mid-century modern medical building designed by architect Leon Q. Jackson.
 This building would later become a landmark associated with Nashville’s African American medical history.
-In 1962, Elder Charles E. Dudley was elected president of the South Central Conference of Seventh-day Adventists, serving in this role for 30 years and heavily advocating for the hospital, helping it stay relevant within the community.
+In 1962 Elder Charles E. Dudley was elected president of the South Central Conference of Seventh-day Adventists, who advocated for the hospital during his long tenure.

-Decline and subsequent closure (1970s – 1983)
+Decline and closure (1970s–1983)

-The 1970s would continue to see plans for further expansion of the hospital, with new facilities being made under the spearheading of the McKissack Farm.
-However, financial hardship and the changing healthcare landscape would lead to the sanitarium’s decline.
-By 1983, the Adventist Health System had closed Riverside Hospital completely, marking the end of an era for one of Nashville’s most significant medical institutions.
+Plans to expand continued in the 1970s with new facilities being made by the McKissack Farm.
+Financial hardship and the changing healthcare landscape ultimately lead to the sanitarium’s decline.
+By 1983, the Adventist Health System closed Riverside Hospital completely, ending of an era of one of Nashville’s most significant medical institutions.

 Notable figures

-Dr. T.R.M.
-Howard

-In 1937, he was first medical director of Riverside Sanitarium and went on to become the Chief Surgeon of the Taborian Hospital in Mound Bayou, Mississippi.
-In 1951, Howard was the founder and head of the Regional Council of Negro Leadership, a leading civil organization in Mississippi.
-In that capacity, he was a mentor to both Medgar Evers and Fannie Lou Hamer.
-He played a key role in publicizing the murder of Emmett Till and his estate was a refuge for both Till's mother during the trial and black reporters and witnesses.
-During this period, he was serving as the president of the National Medical Association.

-Dorothy Lavinia Brown
+T.R.M.
+Howard was the first medical director of Riverside Sanitarium in 1937 and became the Chief Surgeon of the Taborian Hospital in Mound Bayou, Mississippi.

-Dorothy Lavinia Brown (1919 – 2004) was a renowned African-American surgeon.
+Dorothy Lavinia Brown (1919–2004) was a renowned African-American surgeon.
 Brown studied at Meharry Medical College under Matthew Walker and became the first black female surgeon in the South.
 At Riverside Hospital, she served as Chief of Surgery and was the first African-American woman to be made a fellow of the African American College of Surgeons.
 In 1966, she became the first African-American woman elected to the Tennessee General Assembly.

-Carl Ashley Dent

 Carl Ashley Dent (1914 – 1995) was a widely recognized African-American physician and missionary for the African-American Seventh-Day Adventist Church, Riverside Chapel in Nashville.
 In 1938, Dent became the first African-American offered a medical internship at the L.A County General Hospital.
 In 1940, Dent became the medical director of Riverside Sanitarium.
-He played a crucial role in the hospital’s growth and success and he even commissioned the construction of the mid-century modern Pagoda of Medicine in 1963, designed by Leon Q. Jackson.
+He played a crucial role in the hospital’s growth and success and commissioned the construction of the mid-century modern Pagoda of Medicine in 1963, designed by Leon Q. Jackson.